 Every Sunday, not far from the cliffs, the Nightcliff market offers unique crafts, clothing and possibly a gift for a friend.
 Many stalls sell recycled goods at bargain prices for the thrifty shopper.
 From hardware, furniture, clothing, gardening, compact discs, books and collectables, it’s a buffet for all tastes.

 Just 80 kilometres north of Darwin, where the Arafura and Timor seas meet, lie the Tiwi Islands, made up of Melville, Bathurst and nine small, uninhabited islands.
 These are known as the Islands of Smiles, a place where to be Tiwi is to feel good about yourself, a place with a 50,000-year heritage.

 Stay at a beachfront lodge to soak up the views and learn something about the Tiwi culture.
-Tours are led by cheerful local guides where you can experience cultural Aboriginal ceremonies, spend time with some Tiwi Ladies enjoying billy tea and damper and visit some local art galleries.
+Tours are led by cheerful local guides where you can experience cultural Aboriginal ceremonies, spend time with the Tiwi ladies enjoying billy tea and damper and visit the local art galleries.
 With only 3000 people on the islands, the tropical landscape is largely untouched.
 Go fishing – you might see dugongs, dolphins and, in the right season, crocodiles or turtles.